 What happens if I’m not happy with my accommodations or service.

 Please address any service issues immediately with the onsite representatives or front desk staff to see what they can do to improve your stay.
 There is very little that can be done once you return from your trip so try to handle any issues while you are still on site.

 I need to cancel my trip last minute, who do I call?

 Not Ghostbusters.
-Start by giving your Travel Experience Creator a call.
+Start by giving your Travel Advisor a call.
 If they aren't immediately available, start contacting your travel supplier using the contact information provided to you.
 Begin with the airlines to cancel and see if they can provide any kind of refund or travel voucher.
 Then call your hotel and do the same.
 Continue working down the list to try and recoup as many costs as possible although most travel costs are nonrefundable beyond a certain date.

 What happens if any of my reservations are not available?

 Be sure to show any of your booking receipts to the provider first of all and ask that they provide alternative accommodations for you.
 If additional issues occur, contact your Travel Advisors or supplier number provided on your travel documents.